Michel Henry: The Book of the Dead (not published)

-On Economy and Politics
+On economy and politics

 Marx (1976)

 Michel Henry wrote an important work on Karl Marx, whom he considers, paradoxically, as one of the leading Christian thinkers and one of the most important western philosophers, due to the weight he gives in his thought to living work and to the living individual (praxis) in which he sees the foundation of economic reality.
 One reason why Marx's genuine thought has been so misunderstood is the complete ignorance of his fundamental philosophical writings during the development of the official doctrine of Marxism, due to their very late publication — for example, The German Ideology only appeared in 1932.

 But the real reason for ignorance of Marx's philosophical texts is Marxism's negation, from its earliest days, of subjectivity, because Marxism is nothing other than a repetition of Hegelianism, which is a philosophy of objectivity which reduces the individual to the effective becoming of the Absolute and its manifestation in the light of ek-static exteriority.
 This work on Marx was published in two volumes entitled respectively Marx I. Une philosophie de la réalité and Marx II.
 Une philosophie de l’économie, translated in English as Marx: A Philosophy of Human Reality.
-The reading of Marx by Michel Henry starts by putting Marxism into parenthesis, because Michel Henry considers that "Marxism is the whole of the misinterpretations that have been done about Marx".
+The reading of Marx by Michel Henry starts by putting Marxism into parenthesis because Michel Henry considers that "Marxism is the whole of the misinterpretations that have been done about Marx".

 From Communism to Capitalism (1990)

-Communism and Capitalism are for Michel Henry two faces of the one death, which consists in the negation of life.
+Communism and Capitalism are for Michel Henry two faces of the one death, which consists of the negation of life.
 Communism eliminates individual life in favour of universal abstractions like society, people, history or social classes.
 Marxism is according to Michel Henry a form of fascism, i.e. a doctrine which originates in the degradation of the individual whose elimination is considered as legitimate, whereas capitalism substitutes economic entities such as money, profit or interest for the real needs of life.

 Capitalism however recognizes life as a source of value, wages being the objective representation of real subjective and living work.
 But capitalism progressively gives way to the exclusion of subjectivity by modern technology, which replaces living work by automated technological processes, eliminating at one stroke the power of creating value and ultimately value itself: possessions are produced in abundance, but unemployment increases and there is a continual shortage of money to buy them.
 These themes are developed in Du communisme au capitalisme, théorie d’une catastrophe (From Communism to Capitalism, Theory of a Catastrophe).

 The initial title of this book should have been The two faces death, but this title has been refused by the editor 'for obvious reasons of international actuality', as confided Michel Henry in an interview with Olivier Salazar-Ferrer published in 1991 in the Agones review.